pfalcon/pycopy-lib/urllib.urequest/README.rst

 This README is intended to describe differences among them and help to choose the right module for a particular use.

-* ``urllib.urequest`` implements a subset of API CPython standard library module urllib.request.
-This module is intended to be the most minimal of all three and provide an efficient, stream-based API.
+* ``urllib.urequest`` implements a subset of the API of CPython standard library module ``urllib.request``.
+This module is intended to be the most minimal of all modules listed and provide an efficient, stream-based API.
 It doesn't support automatic redirects or chunked transfer encoding.
 * ``urequests`` implements a subset of API of the popular 3rd-party package ``requests``. ``requests`` brags itself as "HTTP for Humans", which